WilliamMurray-research/WilliamMurray-research/README.md

 ## [Foundations](https://github.com/WilliamMurray-research/foundations)

-This collection assembles the mathematical curriculum required to formally prove the Unified Operator Architecture — spanning dynamical systems, symplectic geometry, symbolic dynamics, and domain theory — and pairs it with the doctrinal and philosophical framework that underwrites its systems‑architecture principles.
-This repo establishes the structural invariants and theoretical scaffolding necessary to preserve long‑arc conceptual integrity across all downstream computational prototypes.
+Foundations consolidates the mathematical curriculum required to formally prove the Unified Operator Architecture — spanning dynamical systems, symplectic geometry, symbolic dynamics, and domain theory — and integrates it with the doctrinal and philosophical papers that define the programme’s systems‑architecture worldview.
+Together, these materials establish the structural invariants, conceptual commitments, and theoretical scaffolding that preserve long‑arc coherence across all downstream computational prototypes and research systems.
 `Mathematics` `TheoreticalComputerScience` `SystemsArchitecture` `FormalMethods` `Cybernetics` `DynamicalSystems`

 ---